2021–22 Ukrainian Amateur Cup

 The 2021–22 Ukrainian Amateur Cup season started on August 18, 2021.
 The competition was abandoned at semifinals stage due to the Russian aggression.

+The last season champion LNZ-Lebedyn was admitted to the 2021–22 Ukrainian Second League and was not eligible to compete.

 Participated clubs

-In bold are clubs that are active at the same season AAFU championship (parallel round-robin competition).
+In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).